|Copyright © Nucleus Medical Media, Inc.|

 - A swollen, painful bump just below the knee

-- Use a brace or elastic bandage to support the area as it heals.
+- A strap, brace, or elastic bandage may need to be used to stabilize and support the area as it heals.

 - You may be referred to a physical therapist to strengthen the affected muscles.